 A new dedicated website gives detailed information on procurement procedures, the types of solicitations issued by the ITER Organization, calls for nominations, calls for tenders, and forthcoming calls.
 A recently-issued Procurement Manual describes the workflow and provides a guide through the standardized procurement process.

 Francoise Flament (second from left) during a recent off-site event where Akko Maas (left) gave a presentation on export control issues.

 A contract management system has been set up in conjunction with IT.
 This system will enable the Procurement & Contracts Division to keep track of the status of individual tender processes.
 A web-based application for supplier database management has also been established, which will help suppliers register with the ITER Organization by providing corporate and procurement classification information.
 This tool aims to improve the communication between the ITER Organization and the supplier community, to increase knowledge of the market place and to facilitate competition.
 An on-line registration form for suppliers will also be available through ITER Organization public website.

 A procurement plan has now been developed together with the ITER Organization departments and offices.
 Such a plan is essential for the effective and timely solicitation of tenders, quotations, award of contracts, delivery of services and supplies, or performance of the works required for the ITER Organization.

-"The whole team, together with IO departments and offices, has achieved a lot", says Francoise Flament.
-"Still, we need to stay focused on performance and continuous improvements in order to support the ITER project." return to Newsline #103
+"The whole team, together with ITER departments and offices, has achieved a lot," says Francoise Flament.
+"Still, we need to stay focused on performance and continuous improvements in order to support the ITER Project." return to Newsline #103